ucfopen/quiz-extensions/README.md

 ## Production Installation

+### Ubuntu / Apache2 + mod_wsgi

 This is for an Ubuntu 16.xx install but should work for other Debian/ubuntu based installs using Apache and mod_wsgi.

+We are cloning and installing quiz-extensions to our /var/www/ directory.

 ```sh
 sudo apt-get update